sarahnguyen7/HCD_HW1/README.md

 ## Instructions for Use

-Ensure you have Python and all the required required packages installed:
+Ensure you have Python 3.8 and above to install the required packages:
 - `pip install requests`
 - `pip install pandas`
 - `pip install matplotlib`